Jimmy Swaggart: 1988 prostitution scandal

-Swaggart's first prostitution scandal occurred in retaliation for an incident in 1986 when he accused fellow Assemblies of God minister Marvin Gorman of having several affairs.
+Swaggart's first prostitution scandal occurred in 1986 when he accused fellow Assemblies of God minister Marvin Gorman of having several affairs.
 Gorman was defrocked from the Assemblies of God, and his ministry was all but ended.
 Gorman filed a successful lawsuit against Swaggart for defamation and conspiracy to ruin his reputation; he was awarded damages amounting to $10 million in 1991.
 After an appeal, the parties settled the matter for $1.75 million.

-As a retaliatory measure, Gorman hired his son Randy and son-in-law Garland Bilbo to watch the Travel Inn on Airline Highway in Metairie, a suburb of New Orleans.
+Gorman hired his son Randy and son-in-law Garland Bilbo to watch the Travel Inn on Airline Highway in Metairie, a suburb of New Orleans.
 At the Travel Inn, the two men photographed Swaggart outside Room 7 with Debra Murphree, a local prostitute.
 Gorman arrived at the Travel Inn a short while later and confronted Swaggart.

 According to Swaggart: The Unauthorized Biography of an American Evangelist, Gorman secured a promise from Swaggart that he would publicly apologize to Gorman and begin the process of Gorman's reinstatement to the Assemblies of God.
 Gorman offered to remain silent if Swaggart would publicly say that he lied about Gorman's affairs.
 Gorman waited almost a year, then hand-delivered a note to Swaggart informing him that his time was up; Swaggart did not respond.
 On February 16, 1988, Gorman contacted James Hamil, one of the 13-man Executive Presbytery of the Assemblies of God, to expose Swaggart's assignation with the prostitute.
 The presbytery leadership of the Assemblies of God suspended Swaggart from broadcasting his television program for three months.